WebDevLuke/My-Articles/2017-article/copy.md

 >
 > States are generally applied to the same element as a layout rule or applied to the same element as a base module class.

 One of my most used stateful classes is `is-active`.
 I typically use this to apply styles to components to reflect user interactions such as a click.
-Taking the accordion example from the prior quote, `is-active` would be added to denote an expanded state and would apply all the relevant CSS to reflect this change.
+Taking the accordion example from the prior quote, `is-active` would be added to represent an expanded state and would apply all the relevant CSS to reflect this change.
 As seen in the example below:

 <iframe height='300' scrolling='no' title='Accordion Component w Stateful Class' src='//codepen.io/lukedidit/embed/mmJRQP/?height=300&theme-id=5799&default-tab=html,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/lukedidit/pen/mmJRQP/'>Accordion Component w Stateful Class</a> by Luke Harrison (<a href='http://codepen.io/lukedidit'>@lukedidit</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>